alvinveroy/CodeCompass/docs/source-files/src_lib_query-refinement.md

 -   **Modifications**:
     -   Examines the `payload` of the top search result.
     -   If the `dataType` is `file_chunk` or `diff_chunk`, it extracts the `filepath`.
     -   If a `filepath` is found, it may append the file type (extension) or the top-level directory from the path to the query if not already present.
-Directory addition has heuristics to avoid common, less specific directory names like 'src' or 'lib' unless they are more unique.
+Directory addition has heuristics to avoid common, less specific directory names like 'src' or 'lib' unless they are more unique. `CommitInfoPayload` does not directly contribute a `filepath` for this tweaking logic.

 ### `extractKeywords(text: string): string[]`